It-s-A-Draft/bitcoin-testcase-library/README.md

 | Signature Hash Algorithm | Incomplete |
 | Bitcoin Script | Incomplete |

+## Project License, Intentions, and How to Help

 This data set is released under a CC0-1.0 license with the intention of making it free to use with no restrictions or requirements placed on the user.
 In addition, while this data is put together with the best of intentions and with the best effort to be complete, reliable, and helpful, we are not guaranteeing any of those things.